 Coordinated Enrollment & Information

-The Recovery School District's EnrollNola team has taken the lead on developing a coordinated enrollment process so that families can use a single online application to apply for any publicly funded seat in an early childhood education program in the 2016-2017 school year, whether that program is located in a school, early learning center or Head Start.
-Families can apply online at EnrollNola.org.
-The main round will open on November 1, 2016.
+The Recovery School District's EnrollNola team has taken the lead on developing a coordinated enrollment process so that families can use a single online application to apply for most publicly funded seats in an early childhood education program, whether that program is located in a school, early learning center or Head Start.
+Families can apply online at EnrollNOLA.org.

-In January 2016, each early childhood care and education network in the state, including NOEEN, will submit Coordinated Funding Requests to the Louisiana Department of Education detailing recommendations for seat allocations to specific operators for all state-funded early childhood programs (e.g. LA4, NSECD, Allocated CCAP seats, and Preschool Expansion Grant) for the 2016-17 school year.
+Every year, each early childhood care and education network in the state, including NOEEN submits Coordinated Funding Requests to the Louisiana Department of Education (LDE) detailing recommendations for seat allocations to specific operators for LA 4 and NSECD for the upcoming school year.
 The goal of NOEEN’s Coordinated Funding Request is to ensure that the limited number of publicly-funded early childhood seats are allocated to those programs that:

-Please visit the Coordinated Funding Request page for more information, including the letter of intent forms, important dates and a recording of the webinar NOEEN hosted to familiarize network members with the process.
+Visit the Coordinated Funding Request page for with more information, including the applications, important dates and more information.

 The Louisiana Department of Education is using Teachstone's CLASS tool to measure the quality of teacher-child interactions in publicly funded classrooms.
 As a community network, NOEEN oversees the CLASS observation process, ensuring that every publicly funded toddler and preschool classroom in the network receives a CLASS observation each fall and spring.
 NOEEN is also responsible for ensuring that the observations are valid and reliable, which includes making sure that all observers have been certified to observe and "double coding," which uses two CLASS observers, observing side-by-side to make sure that both are scoring accurately.
 To further ensure data quality, the Picard Center at the University of Louisiana at Lafayette will also observe some NOEEN classrooms to make sure that NOEEN observer scores are in line with those of independent observers.
 Additionally, NOEEN provides regular trainings on CLASS to help teachers and administrators learn more about the tool and ways they can use it to improve their practice.
 We also offer trainings for those who would like to become certified CLASS Observers.